AI Slack Message Tone Tutorial: Direct Without Being Curt

 First-run exercise

-Pick three messages you sent in the last week that did not get the response you wanted.
+Pick three messages you sent last week that did not get the response you wanted.
 For each, write the original outcome in one line, run the rewrite workflow, and compare.
-You will find one of three things: the tone was actually wrong (good — workflow paid off), the ask was vague (better — fix it next time), or the message was fine and the receiver was the problem (also good — stop blaming your tone).
+You will find one of three things: the tone was actually wrong (good — the workflow paid off), the ask was vague (better — fix it next time), or the message was fine and the receiver was the problem (also good — stop blaming your tone).
 The first run is a free calibration of which of your drafts actually needed rewriting.

 Quality check

-• Read aloud, it sounds like you, not like a customer-service script.
+• Read aloud, it sounds like you, not a customer-service script.
 Customer-service voice (“Thank you for your patience, I appreciate your time…”) signals you do not actually care about the outcome.

 How to reuse this workflow

 • Track which rewrites get the outcome you wanted.
-After a month, you will see which scaffolds actually work for your team.
+After a month you will see which scaffolds actually work for your team.

 • For recurring threads (1:1 followups, sprint nudges), save the rewritten template and tweak per instance instead of regenerating.
+The same habit pays off in your weekly report and 1-on-1 prep.

 Common mistakes

-• Asking AI to “make this nicer”.
+• Asking AI to “make this nicer.”
 You get corporate softeners and lose the direct ask.
 Ask for “direct and kind” instead.

 • Sending the rewrite verbatim.
 The receiver senses generic phrasing even when they cannot name it.
 One word of your own voice fixes this.